hyh-bingo/learngit/readme.txt

-git is a great tool.
-git is free software.
+git is a great distributed tool. git is free software.